 The International Labour Organization (ILO) is a specialised agency of the United Nations which promotes labour rights and the decent treatment of working people.
 Select “Statistics and databases” to access ILO’s legal databases.
 These include NORMLEX, a database of international labour standards (ILO conventions, recommendations, ratification information, etc); and NATLEX, a database of national labour, social security and related human rights legislation.

 Labour Web is a European labour law site produced by the Massimo D’Antona Centre for the Study of European Labour Law at the University of Catania (Italy).
 It includes current and proposed directives, EU case law and other documents, EU press releases and statistics, and also relevant material from member states and international organisations.

 Newsletters and bulletins on employment law 2002 onwards and property law 2003 onwards are available here on the web site of Thomas More Chambers, a set of barristers’ chambers in Lincoln’s Inn Fields, London.

 Thompsons Solicitors is a UK law firm which specialises in personal injury law.
-Publications on the site include Thompsons Labour and European Law Review, published July 1996 onwards, originally as a monthly review of developments and more recently as a biannual publication, with a weekly edition currently available on the web site.
-It features comment on cases affecting trade unions and their members.
-Other site content includes information leaflets and guides relating to many aspects of personal injury and employment law.
+The “News” section on this section of their web site include articles from Thompsons Labour and European Law Review, 2013 onwards, and a selection of briefings and responses to government proposals.
+Other site content includes legal guides and newsletters relating to many aspects of personal injury and employment law.

 This section of the Trades Union Congress web site includes briefing documents, reports, newsletters and press releases relating to employment law, 1999 onwards, via the menu at the left of the page.
 There are also links to documents on a variety of other web sites.